 Using this skill effectively is vital in winning team-fights.
 As explained before, using this skill in conjunction with devastating charge can ensure an easy kill, especially if you've feared and knocked the carry towards your team.
 Another way of using this skill effectively is if the enemy team is doing Baron.
 I've had many games where i'm the last one alive, or I've re-spawned first and I've used Onslaught of Shadows right into the Baron pit, fearing the whole enemy team and then smiting it - stealing the Baron.

-Ghost This is your main summoner spell whether be Top or Jungle.
+Ghost This is your main summoner spell when going Jungle.
 It's movement speed bonus gives you an edge in damage when chasing enemies, and is also a great spell when ganking more efficiently.
 It can also be used to backdoor and escape efficiently, or run to baron in 5 seconds and attempt a game-changing steal.

 Smite A must for jungling and in order to steal baron, or ensure you get baron.
 Also drake.

 I usually get these boots in most my Hecarim games where im rushing spirit elder lizard, the tenacity is a MUST vs CC teams and the given MR is useful when facing AP teams.

 For the enhancements of my boots I usually go for homeguard since its faster to get my hp/mana regen to get back into lanes and also the given movement speed makes sure I can just do that as well.
 Not only this but when defending turrets or inhibitors, the passive of this enhancement alongside your (E) gives you mass AD, so you can storm in and do heavy damage to the enemies hitting your turrets.